codingformshelp/codingformshelp.github.io/welcome.md

       <div class="content">
         <div class="header">Minimal typing to code</div>
         <div class="description" style="text-align: justify;">
           The tags, attributes, css selectors & properties can be used by selecting them from the list mentioned above.
-In order to set their values CodingForms provides value keywords list, colors list & selctors, numerical value selection ranges etc. which all helpful to set values without any typing.
+In order to set their values CodingForms provides value keywords list, colors list & selctor, numerical value selection ranges etc. which all helpful to set values without any typing.
 For only setting custom text values it requires to type.
 So it is an ideal editor to use on touch devices.
         </div>
       </div>
     </div>